NTIA/scos-sensor/README.md

   results.
 Defaults to 85%.
 This disk usage detected by scos-sensor (using the Python `shutil.disk_usage` function) may not match the usage reported by the Linux `df` command.
+- PATH_TO_CLIENT_CERT: Path to file containing certificate and private key used as client certificate when CALLBACK_AUTHENTICATION is `CERT`.
+- PATH_TO_VERIFY_CERT: Trusted CA certificate to verify callback URL server certificate.
 - POSTGRES_PASSWORD: Sets password for the Postgres database for the “postgres” user.
   Change in production.
 The env.template file sets to a randomly generated value.
 - REPO_ROOT: Root folder of the repository.
 Should be correctly set by default.
+- SCOS_SENSOR_GIT_TAG: The scos-sensor branch name.
 - SECRET_KEY: Used by Django to provide cryptographic signing.
 Change to a unique, unpredictable value.
 See
   <https://docs.djangoproject.com/en/3.0/ref/settings/#secret-key>.
 The env.template